BDC Hamburger Icon

 4. Reporting and customer data

 If your chosen RMS tracks and filters your sales and customer data, you’ll have access to a wealth of information to help you grow your business and make better marketing decisions.
 Understanding your customers will help you better target them through advertising and personalizing their dining experiences.
-For instance, you can send gift cards or credits for free meals on their birthdays or other anniversaries.
+For instance, you can send gift cards or credits for free meals on their birthdays or other special occasions.

-5. Marketing, gift cards and reward programs
+5. Marketing, gift cards, and rewards programs

-Sean Peek contributed to this article.
+Max Freedman and Sean Peek contributed to the reporting and writing in this article.

 Did you find this content helpful?